pterm/pterm/README.md

 	// Build on top of DefaultHeader
 	pterm.DefaultHeader. // Use DefaultHeader as base
 				WithMargin(15).                                    // Set Margin to 15
-				WithBackgroundStyle(pterm.BgCyan).  // Set BackgroundStyle to Cyan
+				WithBackgroundStyle(pterm.NewStyle(pterm.BgCyan)). // Set BackgroundStyle to Cyan
-				WithTextStyle(pterm.FgBlack).       // Set TextStyle to Black
+				WithTextStyle(pterm.NewStyle(pterm.FgBlack)).      // Set TextStyle to Black
 				Println("This is a custom header!")                // Print header
 	// Instead of printing the header you can set it to a variable.
 	// You can then reuse your custom header.